 In a retrospective study, Ben-Zion, Rothschild, Chudakov, and Aloni (2007) examined the effectiveness of surrogate partner therapy compared to “traditional” couples therapy for women with vaginismus.
 Sixteen patients who had been treated with their partner (traditional couples therapy) were compared with 16 patients who underwent therapy with a male surrogate partner.
 The first stage of treatment involved dilators and tampon or finger insertions.
 The second stage involved joint sensate focus exercises with the partner or surrogate as part of a progression towards vaginal penetration.
 All 16 women in the surrogate group achieved successful pain-free sexual intercourse, compared to 12 in the couples therapy group.
 One patient from the couples therapy group reported no change, another reported being much worse, and two women described mildly positive changes.

 Brotto, Sadownik, and Thomson (2010) prospectively investigated the effectiveness of three one-hour gynaecologist-led educational seminars on psychological symptoms and sexual health among 29 women with PVD.
 The overall goal of the seminars, each involving 4-8 women, was to disseminate accurate information about PVD and there were opportunities for participants to ask questions as well as share experiences with other group members.
 There were significant improvements in sexual functioning from pre- to posttreatment assessments that were maintained at the 6-month follow-up.
 Significant improvements were also seen in psychological symptoms, including sexual distress, depression, anxiety, hostility, paranoid ideation, psychoticism, and somatization, but no significant improvements in sexual pain scores were found at either posttreatment or follow-up.

+Critical review – outcome studies on psychological therapies

+Overall, the methodological quality of the outcome studies on psychological therapies, particularly those on CBT, was high.
+There have been a number of RCTs conducted e.g., Masheb et al., 2009; ter Kuile et al., 2013; van Lankveld et al., 2001.
+Many of the studies also assessed a broad range of variables (e.g., self-esteem as a sexual partner; van Lankveld et al., 2001 and coital fear; ter Kuile et al., 2013), as well as pain and sexual activity.

 Comparative Treatment Studies